celery/celery/docs/userguide/periodic-tasks.rst

 formally defined as the moment the sun transits the celestial meridian, and will occur every day even if the sun is below the horizon.

-Twilight is defined as the period between dawn and sunrise, and between sunset and dusk.
-You can schedule an event according to "twilight" depending on your definition of twilight (civil, nautical or astronomical), and whether you want the event to take place at the beginning or end of twilight, using the appropriate event from the list above.
+Twilight is defined as the period between dawn and sunrise; and between sunset and dusk.
+You can schedule an event according to "twilight" depending on your definition of twilight (civil, nautical, or astronomical), and whether you want the event to take place at the beginning or end of twilight, using the appropriate event from the list above.